Georgetown football player set up robbery that led to fatal shooting, D.C. police say

-Police alleged in the court papers that Williams was among at least four people involved in the incident in July that led to the slaying of Nurudeen Thomas, 30, of Greenbelt, Md.
+Police alleged in the court papers that Williams was among at least four people involved in the July incident that led to the slaying of Nurudeen Thomas, 30, of Greenbelt, Md.
 It was not clear which of the suspects police think was the shooter.
 As of Tuesday, no other arrests had been made.

 In Georgia, a federal magistrate judge, Regina D. Cannon, found probable cause that Williams “had committed the offense” and that the evidence made for a “very strong case,” according to the court filings.

-Cannon ordered Williams freed on a $50,000 bond and a requirement he live with his mother in Decatur, Ga.
+Cannon ordered Williams freed on a $50,000 bond and a requirement that he live with his mother in Decatur, Ga.
 That means Williams would be required to show up on his own for an arraignment on the murder charge in the District.

-Prosecutors said Williams is a danger to the community and they would appeal the decision.
+Prosecutors said that Williams is a danger to the community and that they would appeal the decision.
 Cannon stayed her order, keeping Williams in jail until another hearing can take place.
 That hearing has not yet been scheduled.

 Williams’s attorney with the federal public defender’s office had not filed a rebuttal as of Tuesday.
-The lawyer did not respond to a request for comment made through email and a telephone message.
+The lawyer did not respond to requests for comment made through email and a telephone message.

-Williams’s father, Dionte Williams, said Tuesday he has read the court documents and disputes the allegations against his son.
+Williams’s father, Dionte Williams, said Tuesday that he had read the court documents and disputes the allegations against his son.
 “They have the wrong person,” he said.
 “There is no way, no how that my son had anything to do with a robbery or a homicide.”

-Dionte Williams, who lives in Decatur, Ga., said he has not been able to talk to his son at length and he wants him back home as court proceedings commence in the District.
+Dionte Williams, who lives in Decatur, said he has not been able to talk to his son at length and wants him back home as court proceedings commence in the District.
 He described his son as “an outstanding student, an outstanding athlete” who was studying music and business and was on a full scholarship to the elite school.

 Dijon Williams, a senior, appeared in 10 games for the Hoyas as a freshman, missed his sophomore season because of injury and played in five games as a junior.